Jonkelly5764/230-lab-escape/README.md

         undisplay 1
   3. Delete the first break point (at line 18) but keep the second (line 24): clear 18
      Run the program again.
-When the program hit the breakpoint, step into function validate_digit():
+When the program hits the breakpoint, step into function validate_digit():
         step
      and immediately print the value of digit: print digit
      Advance the program by one line (use next), and print the value of digit again.
 You should get different numbers.
   4. Run the program again with the only breakpoint at line 24.
-Call function validate_digit() with argument c from gdb: call validate_digit(c)
+When the program hits the breakpoint, call function validate_digit() with argument c from
+     gdb:
+        call validate_digit(c)
      You should be able to see the returned value of validate_digit().
   5. Run the program again with the only breakpoint at line 24.
 Enter a single